openmc-dev/openmc/docs/source/usersguide/mgxs_library.rst

       *Default*: ``33``

-  The following attributes/sub-elements are the actual cross section values to be used during the transport process.
+  The following attributes/sub-elements are the cross section values to be used during the transport process.

   :total: